-The High Efficiency Particulate Air, or HEPA, filter, was created to protect scientists from radiation as they developed an atomic bomb during World War II.
+The High Efficiency Particulate Air, or HEPA, filter, was created to shield scientists from radiation as they developed an atomic bomb during World War II.
 Today these filters are often used in hospitals, science labs and even homes.

-Because its functional surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.
+Because its operational surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

-These filters stay fresher longer too, typically between three to six months.
+These filters stay fresher longer too, usually between three to six months.

 There are a few electronic filtering systems you can add in your home.

 An electrostatic filter uses magnetically charged material to catch particles.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than regular filters.

 An electronic air cleaner applies a high-voltage magnetic charge to catch particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And minimize ozone, a known lung irritant, made elsewhere in your home.